-This course will be offered in the winter semester (HWS) 2020 as part of the Electives A courses (Wahlpflichtbereich A) of the Bachelor's Program in Business Administration.
+This course will be offered in the spring semester (FSS) 2023 as part of the Electives A courses (Wahlpflichtbereich A) of the Bachelor's Program in Business Administration.
 It will be organized in weekly lectures with integrated exercise classes.
 The first lecture will take place on February 28, 17:15–18:45, in O 048.

-The lectures, exercise classes and final exam will all be in English.
+Lectures, exercise classes and the final exam will be in English.

-To receive a grade for the course students have to pass the final written exam (60 minutes, 100% of the final grade).
-Time and date of the exam will be anounced during the semester by the Office for Student Affairs (Studienbüro).
+To receive 3 ECTS for the course, students have to pass the final written exam (60 minutes, 100% of the final grade).
+The time and date of the exam will be anounced during the semester by the Office for Student Affairs (Studienbüro).

 You must have passed the FIN 301 and FIN 401 modules to be eligible for this course.